-To consider and if thought appropriate recommend to the full Authority that:
+That it be recommend to the full Authority that:

-- 1. it continues to support the Love the Forest Visitor Gift Scheme and develops the relationship with the New Forest Trust; - 2. and that the MOU is extended by two years (October 2021).
+- 1. the Authority continues to support the Love the Forest Visitor Gift Scheme and develops the relationship with the New Forest Trust; and - 2. the MOU is extended by two years (October 2021).